fullstackjake/jobs/Front-End Focused Web Developer for Data Science Product.md

 When applying to Emcien, we like to see your work to get a sense of how you solve problems.
 We prefer to see open-source projects you have contributed to or a public repository largely written by you.

-Another way that we can see how you think is for you to complete our [Emcien Engineering Test](https://github.com/emcien/jobs/blob/master/engineering-test.md), a short set of questions the check respectively (1) your ability to read documentation, (2) your ability to solve straightforward problems with code, and (3) your ability to model a less straightforward problem.
+Another way that we can see how you think is for you to complete our [Data Visualization Challenge](https://github.com/emcien/jobs/blob/master/Data-Visualization-Challenge.md).

 **To apply, please send us:**
   * Your resume to devjobs@emcien.com
   * One or more of:
-   * Your answers to the [Emcien Engineering Test](https://github.com/emcien/jobs/blob/master/engineering-test.md)
+   * Your answers to the [Data Visualization Challenge](https://github.com/emcien/jobs/blob/master/Data-Visualization-Challenge.md)
    * Public repositories of projects written largely by you attempting to solve a real problem
    * Solutions to a fair number of Project Euler problems (20+) in a language of your choice.